CamDavidsonPilon/lifelines/docs/Examples.rst

 Event variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Another very common operation is to fold in event data.
-For example, a dataset that contains dates of events (and NULLS if the event didn't occur).
+For example, a dataset that contains information about the dates of an event (and NULLS if the event didn't occur).
 For example:

 .. code-block:: mysql